 One critical example was a privacy-breaching logic error that would allow an attacker to perform long-term tracking of devices; something that poses an enormous amount of risk for vulnerable users, not to mention it contravenes the Privacy Policy of the app itself.

 It's important to note that these logic vulnerabilities have been patched as of May 14th, but the more pressing issue is that this was left unpatched, in the wild, for 17 days after Mr. Huntley reported it.
-He and other members of the awesome security community are tracking CVEs relating to the COVIDSafe app here.
+He and other members of the awesome security community are tracking CVEs relating to the COVIDSafe app here(link is external).

 One thing Huntley points out, post-patch, is that even the fix shows signs of, well, incompetence.
-In his public log, he notes the patch involved adding logic rather than simply deleting a flawed cache, with the latter being a far more robust remedy.
+In his public log(link is external), he notes the patch involved adding logic rather than simply deleting a flawed cache, with the latter being a far more robust remedy.
 Both work, but the live solution lacks finesse — a concern with such an important application.

 Secure Coding Continues to Trip Us Up at the Finish Line